wp-plugins/comment-notifier-no-spammers/readme.txt

 **Tip:** Do not use the sender address for this; some mail servers do not accept "from" and "to" set to the same value.

 == Changelog ==

+= 1.1 =
+* New - If you were manually adding the subscription checkbox to your template files, you must update it since the input checkbox code has changed.
+Specifically, the name and id of the checkbox input has changed from 'subscribe' to 'cnns_subscribe'.
+See the settings page for the whole snippet.
+* Fix - Every approved comment author was being subscribed, whether they checked the box to subscribe, or not.
+* Tweak - Improved some option descriptions.
+* Maintenance - Removed a PHP notice.
+* Maintenance - Updated .pot translation file.

 = 1.0 =
 * Fix - Removed several PHP errors from the options page.